susanpallmann/witches-and-wagers/README.md

 **Personal Achievements**
 - [X] Successfully coded for 11 consecutive days (excluding vacation) without burning out

+**Notes**
+I now recognize that the Dev Diary would have been better served as a series of Issues.
+However, I do not want to translate almost two weeks' worth of work into a bunch of Issues that can't be backdated, so for this project I will just be using Issues to keep track of ideas/thoughts as they pop up that weren't a part of the expected road map.

 ## Contents
 1. [Project Plan](#project-plan)
 1. [Dev Resources](#dev-resources)